DataIntellectTech/TorQ/docs/Processes.md

 -   the client requests a query against a server type which the gateway does not currently have any active instances of (this error is returned immediately);

+-   the client requests a query with the wrong servertype types;

+-   the client requests a query with null servers;

 -   the query is timed out;